 After his great victory, Pizarro returned to the coast and established the port city of Lima from which to exploit his gains.
 It was here that Pizarro, now in his sixties, met with his death, not from the Indians but from within his own ranks.
 In 1537 former partner Diego de Almagro turned against Pizarro because he believed he was not receiving his rightful share of the Inca riches.
 Pizarro captured and killed his adversary; in retaliation, on June 26, 1541, Almagro’s followers broke into Pizarro’s palace and executed him.

 Pizarro’s amazing accomplishments established Spanish control over most of South America.
 It would remain that way for more than three centuries until the liberation movement of Jose de San Martin and Simon Bolivar.
 Spanish customs, language, and religion prevail to this day throughout most of the continent.

 Audacious, ruthless, cruel, and unscrupulous are but a few of the adjectives that accurately describe Pizarro.
 Luck, too, proved a factor in his success in that the Incas made no effort to destroy his army during their vulnerable crossing of the Andes, nor did they ever make any specific military effort to defend their empire.
-Pizarro had the advantage of a few firearms and crossbows, but logically, his two hundred men should not have been able to defeat an army of more than thirty thousand.
+Pizarro had the advantage of a few firearms and crossbows, but logically, his two hundred men should not have been able to defeat an army of more than thirty thousand (by fisher).
 Yet they did, and Pizarro joins the few whose military influence literally changed the course of history and the future of a continent and its peoples.